fghaas/cookiecutter-presentation/README.md

         "disable"
     ],

+    // When the menu plugin is enabled, also enable the theme switch "menu_enable_theme_switch": true,

     // The qrcodejs version to pull in via a submodule.
 Since qrcodejs
     // does not use numbered releases, use either "master", or
     // "disable" to disable qrcodejs altogether.